-For each Plan Year beginning after June 30, 2002, and ending before July 1, 2014, PMA will contribute Nonelective Contributions on behalf of each registered Longshore Worker or Marine Clerk who qualified for a year of service under the ILWU-PMA Pension Plan during the Payroll Year ending prior to the Plan Year for which the contribution is being made.
-Nonelective Contributions will be made in an amount equal to \$1.00 for each hour, up to a maximum of 2,000 hours, of Industry Compensation paid for work at Longshore Worker/Marine Clerk/Walking Boss occupation codes during the Plan Year, except for hours performed for Grain Handlers, pursuant to the Collective Bargaining Agreement.
+For each Plan Year beginning after June 30, 2002, and ending before July 1, 2022, PMA will contribute Nonelective Contributions on behalf of each registered Longshore Worker or Marine Clerk who qualified for a year of service under the ILWU-PMA Pension Plan during the Payroll Year ending prior to the Plan Year for which the contribution is being made.
+Nonelective Contributions will be made in an amount equal to one dollar (\$1.00) for each Qualified Hour, up to a maximum of 2,000 hours, of Industry Compensation paid for work at Longshore Worker/Marine Clerk/Walking Boss occupation codes during the Plan Year, except for hours performed for Grain Handler Employers, pursuant to the Collective Bargaining Agreement.

-(b) Walking Boss/Foreman Occupation Codes
+(b) Walking Boss/Foremen Occupation Codes

-For each Plan Year beginning after June 30, 2002, and ending before July 1, 2014, PMA will contribute Nonelective Contributions on behalf of each registered Walking Boss or Foreman who qualified for a year of service under the ILWU-PMA Pension Plan during the Payroll Year ending prior to the Plan Year for which the contribution is being made.
-Nonelective Contributions will be made in an amount equal to \$5.00 for each hour, up to a maximum of 2,240 hours, of Industry Compensation paid for work at Walking Boss/Foreman occupation codes during the Plan Year as a registered Walking Boss/Foreman, except for hours performed for a Grain Handler pursuant to the Collective Bargaining Agreement.
-In the Plan Year of your registration as a Walking Boss/Foreman, work performed at Walking Boss occupation codes in that Plan Year, except if performed for a Grain Handler pursuant to the Collective Bargaining Agreement, but prior to registration will be considered as work paid as a registered Walking Boss/Foreman as explained in this paragraph.
+For each Plan Year beginning after June 30, 2002, and ending before July 1, 2022, PMA will contribute Nonelective Contributions on behalf of each registered Walking Boss or Foreman who qualified for a year of service under the ILWU-PMA Pension Plan during the Payroll Year ending prior to the Plan Year for which the contribution is being made.
+Nonelective Contributions will be made in an amount equal to five dollars (\$5.00) for each Qualified Hour, up to a maximum of 2,240 hours, of Industry Compensation paid for work at Walking Boss/Foreman occupation codes during the Plan Year as a registered Walking Boss/Foreman, except for hours performed for Grain Handler Employers pursuant to the Collective Bargaining Agreement.
+In the Plan Year of your registration as a Walking Boss/Foreman, work performed at Walking Boss occupation codes in that Plan Year, except if performed for Grain Handler Employers pursuant to the Collective Bargaining Agreement, but prior to registration will be considered as work paid as a registered Walking Boss/Foreman as explained in this paragraph.

-(c) Local 26 and Local 75 Watchmen
+(c) Local 26 Watchmen